Chocolate Lover’s Chocolate Cake

 chocolate cake batter in pans ready to bake

 Bake for about 35 minutes, or until a toothpick inserted into the center comes out clean.
-Cool the cake layers in the pans on a rack for 10 minutes.
+Cool the cake layers in the pans on a rack for 10 minutes, then invert onto a wire rack to cool completely.

 chocolate cake layers cooling on rack.